When it comes to different dog breeds, there is a multitude to choose from thanks also to many of the newer designer breeds.

 They also make a very capable traveling companion due to their modest size.

-If you are a family person or are just looking for a dog which does not take up a great deal of time and is not high maintenance, you may want to give this mixed breed a closer look.
+If you are a family person or are just looking for a dog that does not take up a great deal of time and is not high maintenance, you may want to give this mixed breed a closer look.

 One other benefit is that it is very reasonably priced and is suited for those who do not have a very large budget to spend on a new pet.